 Many of us who are Christians did not trust in Jesus Christ for eternal salvation until after we had heard the gospel message numerous times.
 So, why are people who have heard the gospel message only a few times and failed to accept it not given more opportunities to accept the gospel message?

 R.C.
 Sproul, an American theologian, author, and ordained pastor in the Presbyterian Church in America, in his book entitled Now, That’s a Good Question, provides the following perspective that seems applicable to this matter:

 I don’t think God owes it to anyone who doesn’t want Christ to give them the desire to want what they need.
 He doesn’t owe that to anybody.
 The problem is that if God does it for some, why doesn’t He do it for all?
 I can only say to you that I have no idea why He doesn’t do it for all.
 But this I do know and ask you to think about carefully: Just because He does it for some in no way requires that He do it for everybody else – because grace is never required.
 God always reserves this prerogative “I will have mercy upon whom I will have mercy.”

-Regardless of whether or not we agree with what Sproul has stated, we usually don’t know how many opportunities people have had to accept the gospel message but not done so.
-And, we also don’t know how many people would have had more opportunities to accept the gospel message if they had not hardened their heart (i.e., been willing to give further consideration to the gospel message).
+Regardless of whether or not we agree with what Sproul has stated, we usually do not know how many opportunities people have had to accept the gospel message but have not done so.
+And, we also do not know how many people would have had more opportunities to accept the gospel message if they had not hardened their heart (i.e., been willing to give further consideration to the gospel message).
 At some point, God may decide that giving certain people further opportunities to trust in Jesus Christ for eternal salvation would be futile and, therefore, He does not give them any additional such opportunities.